 We are writing to you as members of the computer science and cybersecurity communities, together with statisticians and election auditing experts, to convey our concern about these and other vulnerabilities in our voting system and to urge you to take the following simple, straightforward, and cost-effective actions to set meaningful standards to protect American elections.
 We represent both major political parties, independents, and a range of academic institutions and private sector organizations, but we are united in our belief that the United States, the world’s oldest representative democracy, needs prompt action to ensure prudent elections security standards.

-June 21, 2017: Professor Alex Halderman, NEDC ally and advisor, testifies before the Senate Select Intelligence Committee Hearing on security of elections
+Professor Alex Halderman, NEDC advisor, testifies before the Senate Select Intelligence Committee Hearing.

 Lawmakers told of growing cyber threat to election systems - The Hill

 Computer expert: Some voting machines can be directly hacked - The Washington Examiner